How Long Does it Take to Get Divorced in Arizona

 The judge assigned to your case must either sign or reject your Consent Divorce Decree within sixty days of the date you submit your Decree to the Court.
 Therefore, you can be divorced in Arizona anytime between sixty and one hundred and twenty days.

 If you and your spouse do not agree on all issues in your divorce, you will need to go to trial.
-The length of time it takes to finalize a divorce that goes to trial can vary significantly and depends upon how efficient the attorneys are in preparing the case for trial, the complexity of the case, and your trial judge’s availability to schedule your trial.
+The length of time it takes to finalize a divorce that goes to trial can vary significantly and depends on how efficient the attorneys are in preparing the case for trial, the complexity of the situation, and your trial judge’s availability to schedule your trial.
 In general, most people that need a trial have their divorce completed in twelve to eighteen months.